tommyku/blog3/content/special/leaving-eventxtra-with-26-lessons-learned.md

 there* where both parties want to go.

 Our product manager welcomes counter-offering.
-When we are short of time or human resource, scope can be cut and features altered to avoid overnight death march and ensure product manager has something to deliver.
+When we are short of time or human resource, scope is reduced and features altered to avoid overnight death march and ensure product manager has something to deliver.
 Of course we had to make up for the compromises later but the openness and initiative to counter-offering help the team run smoother.